-20. Apparently after these screenings, it is decided to keep the lightning bolt at the very end.
-Sherman didn't like this, especially after Heather's death.
-He clearly wanted to make P3 (at that point), the concluding chapter to the trilogy.
-The execs obviously felt otherwise, and the lightning was left in to both "punch up" the ending "everybody hated" and leave an open door for a "Poltergeist IV."
+After these test screenings, the lightening (the one true optical effect in the film) and Kane's evil laugh are tacked on.
+Gary Sherman didn't like this, especially after Heather's death and the fact that he and MGM had originally planned this to be the final chapter of the trilogy.
+The studio execs obviously felt otherwise.
+The lightening/laugh was added to both "punch up" the ending "everybody hated" and leave an open door for a "Poltergeist IV."
 The decision to exclude Scott probably backfires, confusing the test audiences even more by his not returning.
 However, the budget has run out at this point, and "Scott" is not considered vital enough to the movie for the studio to go through the expense and complication of arranging another re-shoot with Kip present.
 The film is re-submitted to the MPAA for a re-rating the week of April 18, 1988.
-Apparently certain aspects of the new ending (the decomposed bodies, Kane's decapitation, Tom Skerritt's looping of "fucking sonofabitch!"in an earlier scene) earn the film the desired rating of PG-13.
+Apparently certain aspects of the new ending (the decomposed bodies, Kane's decapitation, Tom Skerritt's looping of "fucking sonofabitch!" in an earlier scene) earn the film the desired rating of PG-13.
 This is announced in the Monday April 25th, Bulletin # 1008.

 As Sherman went on to say in the above linked interview: